Veterinary Dentistry & Dental Surgery

 Pet Teeth Cleaning & Exams

-Like at your yearly checkup with your dentist, your cat or dog may have to come in to us for a dental examination at least once per year.
+Like at your yearly checkup with your dentist, your cat or dog may have to come in to us for a veterinary dentistry examination at least once per year.
 Pets who are more prone to dental health issues may need to come in for a dental checkup more often.

 Pet Doctor can assess, diagnose and treat dental health problems in cats and dogs.